Is there a good cop/bad cop in your house?

 The same goes for your partner.

-Whatever the reasons are, what the both of you probably could do with a is a sprinkle of understanding.
-You are both there right now at the same place and same time, but not two journeys and experiences were the same.
+Whatever the reasons are, what the both of you probably could do with a sprinkle of understanding.
+You are both there right now and at the same time, but not two journeys and experiences were the same.

 Maybe there is a good reason why your partner would sooner play toy trains than wash the dishes.
 Or maybe your caution on letting your kid go on that school skiing trip comes from a real place of fear or a bad experience as a child yourself.